Ada-Developers-Academy/core-unit-3/learning-another-language/intro-to-functions.md

 ```
 <!-- prettier-ignore-end -->

-## Foreshadowing: We Prefer Functional Expressions
+## Foreshadowing: We Prefer Function Expressions

 We may see the function declaration style in different contexts, and especially in older JavaScript code online.

-This curriculum text will prefer functional expressions.
-Functional expressions:
+This curriculum text will prefer function expressions.
+Function expressions:

-- Proactively guard against bugs with scope and hoisting, topics not covered in this curriculum
+- Proactively guard against bugs with scope and _hoisting_, topics not covered in this curriculum
-- Setup patterns and habits needed for future, more advanced JavaScript syntax
+- Set up patterns and habits needed for future, more advanced JavaScript syntax

 ## Check for Understanding